ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/database-encryption.markdown

 # Encryption : Database Encryption

-In RavenDB, you can create encrypted databases.
+In RavenDB you can create encrypted databases.
 Each encrypted database will have its own secret key which is used to encrypt and decrypt data.

 ## Creating An Encrypted Database Using The Studio